top of page

 The metrics that actually matter for body recomposition before and after 40 are lean tissue percentage, fat mass percentage, waist-to-hip ratio, functional strength, resting metabolic rate, hormonal markers, and subjective indicators like energy, sleep quality, and recovery speed.
 These are the signals that reflect what is actually changing in the body — and they tell a very different story than the scale.

-Why Body Recomposition Before and After 40 Takes Longer Than You Expect
+Why Body Recomposition Before and After 40 Looks Different Than Before 30

 This is why the 5 Phases of Rebuilding Metabolism After 40 begin with recovery restoration rather than aggressive training and restriction.
 Phase 1 is not visible in the mirror.
 It is visible in energy patterns, sleep quality, and recovery speed — the early signals that the biological environment is becoming capable of supporting the changes that come later.